What kind of undergraduate degree will I earn from LaGrange College Nursing?

 In which states will my nursing license be valid?

-If a student passes the NCLEX, they will receive a Professional Registered Nurse License for their primary state of residence (PSOR).
-Students will also receive a multi-state compact license, known as the Enhanced Nursing Licensure Compact (eNLC) license, if they are able to meet additional criteria.
+Students will also receive a multi-state compact license, known as the Enhanced Nursing Licensure Compact (eNLC) license, if they meet the following criteria: